denwong47/rockyou2024/README.md

 - **Efficient Searching**: Once the appropriate index file is loaded, the [Aho-Corasick algorithm](https://github.com/cloudflare/ahocorasick) will be used to perform efficient pattern matching within the file.
 This algorithm is particularly suited for handling large datasets and multiple pattern searches.

 - **Search Results**: The matched passwords will be returned as an array to the front end, where they can be displayed to the user in a user-friendly manner.

+## Developer Notes

+> [!TIP]
+> If you encounter issues with `sequential_write` or `parallel_write` tests, but only during `pre-commit`, that is due to `pre-commit` being cancelled halfway and some cache files not being purged correctly.
+Use `pre-commit clean` to start afresh, and the problem should be resolved.